89luca89/distrobox/docs/README.md

 available here: [#28 Sandboxed mode](https://github.com/89luca89/distrobox/issues/28).

-If you are looking for something similar to Distrobox but with sandboxing capabilities, there are other options to consider which do priorotise isolation such as [Litterbox](https://github.com/Gerharddc/litterbox).
+If you are looking for something similar to Distrobox but with sandboxing capabilities, there are other options to consider which do prioritise isolation such as [Litterbox](https://github.com/Gerharddc/litterbox).

 ---